sseeker05/Sba308A/README.md

 Google - for research
 gitguardian.com - for the api key
 Usage
-I am using Vite package
-npm install
-npm run dev
-if the app runs into an error please axios(npm install axios) and run it again.
+I am using Vite package bundler npm i npm run dev if the app runs into an error please install axios(npm install axios) and run it again.